diddyjax19/TictacToe/README.md

 ## Introduction

 Tic Tac Toe game is the third project challenge with Code Institute in order to acquire the Full Stack Developer Diploma.
-The game is created using Python, as required.
+Tic Tac Toe is a Python terminal game, which runs in the Code Institute mock temrinal on Heroku.

 Two players take turns drawing a "O" or a "X" on one square of a nine-square grid in the game of tic-tac-toe, which is played against the computer.
 The first person to line up three identical symbols horizontally, vertically, or diagonally wins!